sulianthual/thebookofthings/README.md

 code by Sulian Thual (2020)

 A simple adventure game with a twist: you draw everything!
 Takes about one hour to complete.
-Made to learn object-oriented programming (OOP) with python.
+Made to learn object-oriented programming with python and pygame.

 references: https://github.com/sulianthual/thebookofthings